Release Notes#

 Leap IDE /workspace/antenna-selection $

 Every workspace you create is pinned to a project in your account.
 If your account has access to multiple projects, the IDE imports the API token for the project pinned to the current workspace.
 You can override the imported API token by setting the DWAVE_API_TOKEN environment variable in the IDE.
-(The imported token is set as in a system-wide configuration file; configuration priority is described in Ocean’s cloud-client documentation.)
+(The imported token is set as in a system-wide configuration file; configuration priority is described in the Ocean software cloud-client documentation.)
 If you currently have manually set DWAVE_API_TOKEN environment variables in your workspace, consider deleting these to benefit from automatic imports.

 Note

-2020-11-18 Leap Release#
+2020-11-18 Release#

-Solver Details Available on Leap’s Dashboard#
+Solver Details Available on the Dashboard#

-The properties of a solver and the user parameters that it accepts are available on the Leap™ dashboard.
+The properties of a solver and the user parameters that it accepts are available on the dashboard.
 From the list of supported solvers, simply click a solver name to view these details.
 For more information on solver properties and parameters, see Solver Properties and Parameters Reference.

 Some properties, such as the qubits property for a QPU solver, are Python dicts; these can be copied to your clipboard with a single click.

-2020-10-21 Leap Release#
+2020-10-21 Release#

 SAPI Returns Correct Estimate of Solver Load#